marrobi/PartsUnlimitedMRP/docs/HOL_Docker/README.md

 ### Step 4 : Build, run and ship our containers ###

 We have now three different folders who contains one Dockerfile each, you should have a folder structure like this :
+**Unclear: Instructions above didn't name the folders 'Order' or 'Clients' **

 ~~~
 .